Last Updated: January 5, 2022

 If you’re really unsure of what to do, perhaps it’s time you seek help from experts.
 Consulting with a credit counselor is a great way to get educated on the ins and outs of financial obligations, especially if you’re already on the brink of filing for personal bankruptcy.
 These debtor education providers not only offer guidance, but they can also negotiate with financial institutions on your behalf to help bring down interests and avoid late payment fees.

-You can also ask your credit counselor for advice on how to fix your credit score or how to get out of debt with no money and bad credit.
+You can also ask your credit counselor for advice on how to fix your credit score or how to get out of debt with no money and a bad credit score.

 When to Declare Bankruptcy